 Business Models – How To Make Money

-On the other hand, sustainable profit from early Internet business models were based on advertising revenues.
-Some of these were accurate, but most Internet models did not take into account the lack of banner ad response.
-In these cases the business model had to change, or the expected revenue would not materialize.
+On the other hand, sustainable profit from early Internet business models was based on advertising revenues.
+Some of these were accurate, but most Internet models did not consider the lack of banner ad response.
+In these cases, the business model had to change, or the expected revenue would not materialize.

 A competitor tried a different business model without the installments, sending the entire series at once, and charging interest–it failed.
 The slight variation in the distribution business model made the difference between failure and 35 years of success.

-As a result, the inexpensive settops were used for trials, but had to be thrown away afterwards and couldn’t be deployed because they lost money.
-The successful company was able to sell a higher-priced unit–that provided enough services to almost triple to revenue potential–and provided enough revenue to pay for the network build-out within an acceptable time frame.
+As a result, the inexpensive set tops were used for trials, but had to be thrown away afterward and couldn’t be deployed because they lost money.
+The successful company was able to sell a higher-priced unit–that provided enough services to almost triple the revenue potential–and provided enough revenue to pay for the network build-out within an acceptable time frame.
 Having the correct business model can win the game.

-It is critical that the Product Marketing Manager evaluate varies business models, decide a profitable model and take it into account within the Market Requirement Document (MRD) for a product or service.
+The Product Marketing Manager must evaluate various business models, decide on a profitable model, and take it into account within the Market Requirement Document (MRD) for a product or service.

 Follow us on Facebook